Economic Development & Business Support

 Business Retention & Recruitment

-As the economy changes and consumer patterns evolve, it will be important to protect key community sectors to healthy communities whose business models have been impacted, such as health and human services, arts and culture, and the media.
+As the economy changes and consumer patterns evolve, it will be important to protect key community sectors to healthy communities whose business models have been impacted, such as health and human services, and arts and culture.
 The health and human services sectors are indispensable pillars of a thriving community, allowing individuals to lead fulfilling and productive lives, improving community health, and enhancing overall quality of life.
 The arts sector and cultural initiatives foster community engagement and contribute to economic growth by attracting tourists, supporting local businesses, and creating jobs while enhancing quality of life.
-A healthy local media environment can be linked to a healthy local economy, and plays a pivotal role in fostering a thriving community by serving as a conduit for information, dialogue, and accountability.

 Development/Construction Fees